gradientspace/gsSlicer/README.md

 **Under Active Development**.
 Generated GCode has been used for non-trivial prints, however the output has not been extensively tested.

 Shells, solid and sparse infill, roof and floors, have been implemented.
-Support volumes calculated but not yet filled. **MakerbotPrintGenerator** is top-level driver for FDM printing.
+Support volumes calculated but not yet filled. **ThreeAxisPrintGenerator** is top-level driver for FDM printing.

 Experimental support for SLS contours & hatching is available in **GenericSLSPrintGenerator**.

-**Supported Printers**: At this time, only Makerbot Replicator 2.
+**Supported Printers**: At this time, only Makerbot Replicator 2 has been significantly tested.
+Also has been tested with Monoprice Select Mini (and hence should work with any generic RepRap) and Printrbot Metal Plus.

 # Usage